Thyroid Surgery

 Length of hospital stay

 Surgery is performed as an outpatient procedure.
 The average stay after the surgery is about 6 hours.
-Most patients do not require overnight stay.
-If patient has significant comorbidities, or very large goiter that extends into the chest cavity, or if patient prefer to stay for social reasons, than patient can stay over night
+Most patients do not require an overnight stay.
+If the patient has significant comorbidities, or a very large goiter that extends into the chest cavity, or if the patient prefers to stay for social reasons, then the patient can stay overnight

 Pain

 Most patients have little or no pain.
 Some patients may feel discomfort or pressure after the surgery.
-Some patients may feel discomfort or pain with swallowing after the surgery.
-It normally resolves within couple of days.
-If procedure is performed under the local anesthesia with a nerve block, then some patients might feel shoulder/arm weakness after the neck block, which also resolves within 4-8 hours after the surgery
+Some patients may experience discomfort or pain while swallowing after surgery.
+It usually resolves within a couple of days.
+If the procedure is performed under local anesthesia with a nerve block, then some patients might feel shoulder/arm weakness after the neck block, which also resolves within 4-8 hours after the surgery

-Postoperatively most of the patients have no pain at all.
+Postoperatively, most patients have no pain.
 If you do develop mild pain at home, you can take either Tylenol or Motrin.

 Drain: